Howdy Hot Chicken

 RESTAURANT BRAND DESIGN MOOD BOARD

-The Starter Pack begins with the creation of a six-image mood board to communicate the overall aesthetic of the restaurant brand design.
+The Starter Package begins with the creation of a six-image mood board to communicate the overall aesthetic of the restaurant brand design.

 For Howdy Hot Chicken, the images introduce clean lines and simple type over big, bold floods of color.
 The uncomplicated treatment of lines and type conveys a modern look, while the color brings in an unexpected juxtaposition of energy and play.
 Custom line drawings, icons, and graphics communicate brand messaging and custom brand patterns.